-We reviewed some of the top portable grills on the market and we’re ready to share our top three favorites.
+We reviewed some of the best grills for camping on the market and we’re ready to share our top three favorites.
 We tested and ranked our top choices on:

 While we love the cooking surface, the Weber Q 1000 runs a bit cooler than our other favorites and thus it might take a little longer to grill your steak.
 Despite its low cooking temperature, the temperature is easy to regulate and the grilling surface heats evenly.

-The Cuisinart Petit Gourmet is a low profile, portable, and lightweight grill great for camping.
+The Cuisinart Petit Gourmet is a low-profile, portable, and lightweight grill great for camping.
 It even comes with its own bag for protection and transportation!
-The legs easily fold underneath itself and fit flush to the rest of the grill making it easy to carry with one hand while the other hand is balancing the cooler packed full of hot dogs and beer.
+The legs easily fold underneath themselves and fit flush to the rest of the grill making it easy to carry with one hand while the other hand is balancing the cooler packed full of hot dogs and beer.

 Sometimes it takes a few times to light.
-The grill retails for $150 (check this listing for the latest live prices), but you can often find it on sale for about $100 making it a great budget buy.
+The grill retails for $150, but you can often find it on sale for about $100 making it a great budget buy.

 The Coleman NXT 50 is similar to the Cuisinart Petit Gourmet grill.
 It is light, easy to move with a slightly larger cooking surface than the Cuisinart.
 The design and the construction of the Coleman are a little odd.